Skip to main content

 Statistical charts on a clipboard: Herpes statistics

 Herpes is a virus that can spread through kissing, genital contact, and sharing personal objects.
-It never leaves the body and sometimes flares up and causes itching, tingling, and burning.
+It never leaves the body and may or may not cause symptoms.
+Active flare-ups may result in itching, tingling, burning, and blister-like sores.

-In this article, we provide information on the prevalence of herpes among different populations based on sex, ethnicity, and age.
-We also look at the symptoms that the infection may cause and how sexual activity can increase the spread of herpes.
+In this article, we provide information on the prevalence of herpes across different populations.
+We also look at the symptoms that the infection may cause and risk factors that may increase its spread.

 What is herpes?